Skip to content

 How to Choose the Right Data Encryption Cloud Provider

-When it comes to choosing a cloud provider, there are many questions to consider.
+When choosing a cloud provider, there are many questions to consider.
 Do they have general liability insurance?
 Do they have cyber liability insurance?
 Are employee background checks kept confidential?
 How about authenticity?
-A good provider should do the above and be able to sign a contract that they are 100% US based and will not outsource or allow any foreign nationals to access your data.
-Make sure they are willing to sign a contract that also guarantees all of the above and will pay financial penalties if they knowingly lied or didn’t disclose anything that could possibly make them non CJIS compliant.
+A good provider should do the above and be able to sign a contract that they are 100% US-based and will not outsource or allow any foreign nationals to access your data.
+Ensure they are willing to sign a contract that guarantees all of the above and will pay financial penalties if they knowingly lied or didn’t disclose anything that could make them non-CJIS compliant.

 The problem with some CJI Data Cloud Providers in the US

-When choosing a provider, it’s important to know that there is no central CJIS authorization body.
-Which means there are no CJIS certifications available in the US at this time.
-Be suspicious of any company that claims to have a CJIS certification or any company that offers a CJIS certification.
-Unfortunately law enforcement agencies are on their own to find a provider that ticks all the CJIS compliance boxes.
+Knowing there is no central CJIS authorization body when choosing a provider is important.
+This means there are no CJIS certifications in the US right now.
+As a result, we recommend being suspicious of any company that claims to have a CJIS certification or any company that offers a CJIS certification.
+Unfortunately, law enforcement agencies are on their own to find a provider that ticks all the CJIS compliance boxes.

-What’s even more confusing is each law enforcement agency can have their own compliance standards.
-The compliance standards may also vary from state to state and may not even be the same within a state sometimes.
-Because of this, providers must create a list of what they offer with detailed descriptions so agencies can see if they meet their CJIS compliance requirements.
+What’s even more confusing is each law enforcement agency can have its compliance standards.
+For example, the compliance standards will vary from state to state and may not even be the same within a state.
+And, because of this, providers must create a list of what they offer with detailed descriptions so agencies can see if they meet their CJIS compliance requirements.

-However, the CJIS Systems Agency (CSA) can give some assurance that the provider follows the minimum requirements by auditing providers.
-This audit should not be confused with a certification though, as those are not available in the US yet.
-CJIS has created an outline of what a provider must do to hold an average compliance across all US states:
+The CJIS Systems Agency (CSA) can give some assurance that the provider follows the minimum requirements of auditing providers.
+However, this audit should not be confused with a certification, as those are not available in the US yet.
+CJIS has created an outline of what a provider must do to hold average compliance across all US states:

-- Restrictions are implemented to prevent unauthorized users from accessing information they don’t need in order to do their jobs.
+• Restrictions are implemented to prevent unauthorized users from accessing information they don’t need to do their jobs.

-- Uses multi-factor authentication of some kind (one-time passwords, phone or email authentication).
+• Uses multi-factor authentication (one-time passwords, phone or email authentication).

-- A computer that is left unattended will automatically log out after 30 minutes of inactivity.
+• A computer left unattended will automatically log out after 30 minutes of inactivity.

-- Division is maintained between virtual and physical servers that store data.
-Servers that are available to the public through the internet are divided as well.
+• The division between virtual and physical servers that store data is maintained.
+Servers available to the public through the Internet are divided as well.

-- Login attempts are limited to 5 tries.
-The user will be locked out and need to contact an administrator after too many unsuccessful attempts.
+• Login attempts are limited to 5 tries.
+After too many unsuccessful attempts, the user will be locked out and need to contact an administrator.

-- Maintains logs of automatic recordings such as logins, password changes, new users, ect. for at least one year.
+• Maintains logs of automatic recordings such as logins, password changes, new users, etc., for at least one year.

-- Every staff member who has access to sensitive or confidential data undergoes a criminal background check.
+• Every staff member with access to sensitive or confidential data undergoes a criminal background check.

 How Ditto Transcripts Complies with CJIS

 Ditto Transcripts specializes in law enforcement transcription solutions.
-Our trained team of law enforcement transcriptionists provides the best in online law enforcement transcription services using high-quality equipment.
+Our trained law enforcement transcriptionists provide the best online transcription services using high-quality equipment.
 At Ditto Transcripts, we take the security of all law enforcement transcription seriously and are 100% CJIS compliant.

 Here is how we comply: